 Surprisingly considering Rio Rancho is often referred to as “Little New York,” there’s only one other Italian restaurant in town (though there are several pizzerias).
 That would be the much celebrated Joe’s Pasta House about five miles away.
 One hallmark of Joe’s has always been outstanding service, the best in the metropolitan area in my opinion and according to Albuquerque The Magazine‘s 2016 “Best of the City” poll.
 M’Tucci’s is also no slouch when it comes to service with M’Tucci’s Italian Restaurant finishing in the top five of the Magazine’s “best service” category.
 As has been our experience at the M’Tucci restaurant family, we found Moderno’s service convivial and professional.

-Whether you like your pizza on a thin, but pliable crust (artisinal pizza) or an even thinner, crispy crust (lavosh flatbread), Moderno has a pizza to satisfy every preference.
+12 February 2017: Whether you like your pizza on a thin, but pliable crust (artisinal pizza) or an even thinner, crispy crust (lavosh flatbread), Moderno has a pizza to satisfy every preference.
 Ever since I introduced her to buffalo mozzarella several years ago, it’s been my Kim’s favorite cheese.
 Smoked buffalo mozzarella is only one reason she ordered the Affumicato.
 Other reasons included roasted grape tomatoes, San Marzano tomato sauce, preserved sweet peppers and caramelized onions.
 For someone with as pronounced a carnivorous bent to have enjoyed this pizza as much as she did speaks volumes about how good it is…and how good buffalo mozzarella is.
 One of few people who don’t believe char is a flavor, Kim asked for a light char and Moderno delivered.